 Do keep in mind that these are suggestions based on what we commonly see.
 You can be an ambitious beginner and tackle Facebook ads just like you can be a pro who may be in need of reviewing the basics.
 This is just one of the ways your business could be progressing on social media.
 Everyone’s social media journey is different, but we hope you found some helpful ideas here.

-If you have any questions on how to get to get started with any of these particular suggestions, feel free to shoot us an email at firstname.lastname@example.org!
+If you have any questions on how to get started with any of these particular suggestions, feel free to shoot us an email at firstname.lastname@example.org!

 —Michelle Hammond, Social Media Specialist, Sesame Communications